srolandmarshall/sb-squares/README.md

 - The `output/` directory is gitignored to avoid committing generated files.
 - If you choose Manual entry (no `--csv`), the CLI preserves the interactive flows including the "Re-enter" or "Start over" options when a manual entry would exceed 100 squares.

----

-If you'd like a README edit or additional examples (like how to craft a players CSV), tell me where to expand.